cosminadrianpopescu/vim-sql-workbench/README-7.md

 If you modify a table then, you can do `SWSqlAutocomplete modified_table`.
 This will be very fast, as it will only load the data for the table.
-You can send as many tables at once.
+You can sent as many tables at once.
 Of course, more tables you send, the longer it will take to complete.
 For example, you can do `SWSqlAutocomplete modified_table1 modified_table2`.
 This will reload the data for `modified_table1` and `modified_table2`.